Gomersal

-Gomersal is a town in Kirklees in West Yorkshire, England.
-It is south of Bradford, east of Cleckheaton and north of Heckmondwike.
+Gomersal is a town in the Kirklees district, in West Yorkshire, England.
+It is south of Bradford, south west of Leeds, east of Cleckheaton, and north of Heckmondwike.
 It is close to the River Spen and forms part of the Heavy Woollen District.

 History

 Gomersal was attested in the Doomes Day Book (1086) with the name Gomershale. *Guthmers Halh, is a supposed place-name, not attested in any written document, hence marked with asterisk in The Concise Oxford Dictionary of English Place-names.
 The location was at a bend in the brook which passes through the valley bottom before joining with the River Calder.
 This land became an Anglo-Saxon burial ground and most likely was the location of a Celtic temple site before the Roman Conquest.
 It became the site of the Parish Church of St Peter and St Paul, now known as St Peters.
 The brook formed the ancient boundary between Gomersal and Birstall.

 The Luddite riots, that occurred in the area in 1812 provided Charlotte Brontë with material for her novel Shirley.
 Gomersal was the hometown of her friend Mary Taylor who lived at the Red House which she renamed Briarmains in the novel.

 The Taylor Family also lived in Spen Hall, a residence in the Lower Spen area of Gomersal.
 Spen Hall has been divided into several houses but retains a 16th-century mullioned window, a tennis lawn and a water spring which, according to myth, is a tunnel (now flooded) leading to the Old Saw public house cellar nearby.
 The cellar was apparently used to hide priests fleeing persecution.

 Clay pipes were found in the earlier Old Saw premises in the walls and chimneys but, once exhumed, disintegrated.
 A glazed drinking cup found in the foundations survives after being carefully reassembled and preserved by Harry King, the former owner of the cottage.
 The cup still requires dating.
 A hand-made brick-lined pit 2 ft deep was also discovered on the site.
 Its uses are disputed, with suggestions that it was a cockfighting pit or meat storage vessel.

 Gomersal also has many fine and historic houses which climb the hill of Spen Lane and along Oxford Road towards Birkenshaw.
 Houses such as Spen Hall, Spen House (now demolished and rebuilt, except the Coach House), High Rising (High Royd, another Taylor Household) now The Gomersal Hotel, Tanfield House, Firdene (currently on the market for £1.25 million), Hilltop House (now split into two homes with apartment buildings in the grounds), Gomers Hall (apparently, originally Gothmers Hall, which was demolished to build an electricity sub-station), Pollard Hall (home of the mill owner Thomas Burnley), Red House (now Red House Museum), Broadyards, Croft House, Sigston House, Gomersal Hall, Peel House, West House (the last three still privately owned).